devsdmf/cv/README.md

 ## Education

 #### BS in Computer Science
-*University Center of Belo Horizonte*
+*Pontifical Catholic University of Minas Gerais*

 #### Student to Business
 *Microsoft*